-The measure life for indoor and outdoor LED omni-directional lamps is 20 years.
+The EUL is calculated as follows: Rated life in hours (15,000 hours life) / Average annual hours of use (819.43).
+The measure life for indoor and outdoor LED omni-directional lamps are 18.3 and 3.5 years, respectively.
 Due to the EISA standards, the savings over the useful life will need to be adjusted to account for second tier EISA standards for all years after 2022.